websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 # Upgrading Liferay Commerce

-This article documents how to upgrade Liferay Commerce.
-Users should consider regularly updating to the latest release to receive bug fixes and new features.
+To ensure and enhance the quality of your experience with Liferay Commerce, Liferay provides periodic product upgrades with bug fixes and new features.
+Users should consider regularly updating to the latest release.

 ## Upgrading to Commerce 3.0 from 2.1 and Below